Guidelines for Theatre Interviews, Auditions, and Portfolio Reviews

 - What influences you as an artist?

-- If you were not in the Theatre what other career choice would you make?
+- If you were not in the Theatre what other career choices would you make?

 The E&H Theatre Department offers the combined strength of a small liberal arts college and the type of Pre-Professional experiences often found only in large conservatories.
 The Theatre Program provides students with rigorous Pre-Professional Theatre training within the context of a traditional liberal arts college education.
 The degree options offered by the Theatre Department are designed to equip students with the skills required to succeed in the professional theatre, graduate school, and a wide range of vocations.
 In addition, the E&H Theatre Department operates in association with the Barter Theatre, a professional LORT D Equity House located in Abingdon, Virginia, ten minutes away from the E&H campus.
 This association offers theatre majors opportunities for professional internships, mentoring, workshops, and master classes throughout their college career.